dib-lab/2020-paper-sourmash-gather/manuscript.md

 The assignment of genomes and taxonomy to metagenome data underlies many microbiome studies.
 Here we describe two algorithms for compositional analysis of metagenome sequencing data.
-We first develop a sketching technique, _Scaled MinHash_, that supports Jaccard containment estimation between sets of different size.
+We first investigate the _FracMinHash_ sketching technique, a derivative of modulo hash that supports Jaccard containment estimation between sets of different size [@doi:10.1109/SEQUEN.1997.666900].
-We implement _Scaled MinHash_ in the sourmash software and demonstrate large-scale containment searches of metagenomes using all 700,000 currently available microbial reference genomes.
+We implement _FracMinHash_ in the sourmash software and demonstrate large-scale containment searches of metagenomes using all 700,000 currently available microbial reference genomes.
 We next frame shotgun
 metagenome compositional analysis in terms of min-set-cover, i.e. as the problem of finding a minimum collection of reference genomes that "cover" the known k-mers in a metagenome.
-We implement a greedy approximate solution using  _Scaled MinHash_ sketches, and evaluate its accuracy in taxonomic assignment using a CAMI community benchmark.
+We implement a greedy approximate solution using  _FracMinHash_ sketches, and evaluate its accuracy in taxonomic assignment using a CAMI community benchmark.
 Finally, we show that genomes in the minimum set cover can be used for accurate read mapping.